saylordotorg/course_cust105/Unit02.md

+---
+layout: default
+title: "CUST105: Customer Service"
+course_description: "This course provides a solid foundation in the areas of computer skills, business communications, and best practices in customer service."
+next: ../Unit03
+previous: ../Unit01
+---
 **Unit 2: Customer Service Duties** <span id="2"></span> *Customer service workers might be assigned to workstations equipped with a telephone, headset, and computer.
 Alternately, other customer